TUT-ARG/DCASE2016-baseline-system-python/README.md

 `overwrite: false`
-: Switch to allow the system to overwrite existing data on disk.
+: Switch to allow the system always to overwrite existing data on disk.

 **System paths**